logo

 Would UK workers take a pay cut for a job they loved?

-Yes — 64% of British workers say they would take a lower-paid job if it was one they truly loved.
-This challenges the assumption that salary is the primary driver of job choice.
+Yes — 64% say they would.
+This challenges the assumption that salary is the primary driver of job choice, particularly for professionals who have achieved financial security.

 What is the cost of employee dissatisfaction to employers?

-Research estimates dissatisfied employees cost employers approximately £2,732 per person per year in lost productivity, absenteeism and turnover costs.
-A 100-person business with average satisfaction levels could be losing over £270,000 annually to preventable disengagement.
+Approximately £2,732 per person per year in productivity loss, absenteeism and turnover costs.
+A 100-person business could be losing £270,000+ annually to preventable disengagement.

 Looking for a role that actually satisfies?